run-ai/docs/docs/Researcher/scheduling/auto-delete-jobs.md

 ## Using Templates to set Automatic Deletion as Default

-You can use Run:AI templates to set auto-delete to be the default.
+You can use Run:ai templates to set auto-delete to be the default.
 See [template configuration](../../admin/researcher-setup/templates.md) for more information on how to make this flag a part of the default template.